meganz/sdk/bindings/python/README.md

 Build Python Distribution Package
 ---------------------------------

-To use the Mega API from Python, you need to built the Python package as a platform specific "Wheel" package, as it contains all native libraries (shared libraries, DLLs) required.
+To use the Mega API from Python, you need to build the Python package as a platform specific "Wheel" package, as it contains all native libraries (shared libraries, DLLs) required.
 ```
     cd <SDK>/bindings/python/